2022 Shah Cheragh attack: International

 The United Nations Secretary-General António Guterres strongly condemned the terrorist assault on the Shah Cheragh Holy Shrine in Shiraz, Iran, which is claimed by the Islamic State.
 The message said that targeting religious places is heinous and the Secretary-General emphasized: "bring[ing] to justice the perpetrators of this crime against civilians exercising their right to practice their religion".
 Also, the Secretary-General expressed his condolences to the bereaved families, the Iranian people, and the Iranian government wished a swift recovery for the injured.

 Oman offered condolences to the government and people of Iran.
 Pakistan condemned the attack and expressed solidarity with the Iranian people.
 Lebanon called for the punishment of those responsible even if those responsible are their own citizens.
 Turkey denounced the "heinous and cruel terrorist attack."
 Finland said that it was "Deeply saddened by the terrorist attack at the Shah Cheragh shrine in Shiraz" and it "strongly condemns terrorism in all its forms and manifestations".
 India strongly condemned the attack and extended condolences to Iran and urged the world "unite and combat terrorism in all its forms and manifestations".
+Japan strongly condemned the terrorist attack and expressed condolences to the victims and their families.